zp4rker/simpletickets/README.md

-# SimpleTickets
+# simpletickets
-A simple open-source ticket bot.
+A simple open-source discord ticket bot written in Kotlin.